psobolewskiPhD/about-napari-slides/README.md

-# Slideshow introduction to napari
+# about napari slidedeck

-These slides were prepared and use for an Introduction to napari workshop run at JAX (Spring 2024).
+These slides were prepared and use for Bioimaging Interest Group meeting at JAX (Spring 2025).

 ---
 The slide content is provided under a [CC-BY license](https://creativecommons.org/licenses/by/4.0/).